Darkle/BlueLoss-Desktop-App-Windows/README.md

-# LANLost
+# BlueLoss

 ## Synopsis

-LANLost is a desktop app that locks your computer when a device on the network is lost.
+BlueLoss is a desktop app that locks your computer when a device on the network is lost.
 It works on either WiFi or an Ethernet network.

 ## Installation

 - Basic:

-  - Download [here](https://github.com/Darkle/LANLost/releases) and install for your OS.
+  - Download [here](https://github.com/Darkle/BlueLoss/releases) and install for your OS.

 - Advanced: